sophie-thomson/garden-escape/README.md

 - The get_restart_choice() function displays the message "Would you like to start again?" and asks the player to enter y or n to indcate their answer.
 - The player input is validated through the validate_restart_choice() function to check that the player has entered 'y' or 'n'.
 If the value entered doesn't pass validation then an error message is displayed to the player with a prompt to try again.
-- The error message is displayed in red text to highlith that there is a problem that needs attention.
+- The error message is displayed in red text to highlight that there is a problem that needs attention.

 ![Screenshot of Player Choice input with error messages](docs/readme-images/restart-choice-errors.png)